Conditional Builds

 and %bcond_without

-Build conditionals can also be enabled using the macros %bcond_with
+Build conditionals can also be created using the macros %bcond_with

 and